 Currently the service contains nearly 3500 computing cores, used by over 200 computing projects.
 The majority of users are academic researchers working in Finland.
 Access is granted by the CSC resource allocation board, but cPouta also serves international collaboration projects, including some ELIXIR pilots.
 There are also some commercial users, who buy the cPouta capacity directly from CSC.

 As a member of EGI, CSC is interested in being part of the EGI Federated Cloud to offer resources for ELIXIR and possibly also for other communities.
-However, as cPouta IaaS cloud is a production service that primarily supports Finnish researchers, thus offering this to international communities through the EGI Federated cloud should not affect CSC's service level.
-In particular, ELIXIR and EGI usage policies must not have a restricting impact on providing the CSS’s core services to national users.
+However, as cPouta IaaS cloud is a production service that primarily supports Finnish researchers, offering this to international communities through the EGI Federated cloud should not affect CSC's service level.
+In particular, ELIXIR and EGI usage policies must not have a restricting impact on providing the CSC’s core services to national users.

-The recent development in the EGI Federated Cloud environment should make it easier for CSC to start acting as a resource provider for EGI federated cloud.
-For example, features that previous caused Nova/Keystone compatibility issues are no longer used in the EGI Federated Cloud.
-However, to utilize these improvements CSC will first need to upgrade the local OpenStack several version steps (up to Kilo or Liberty version) which will require several months to be implemented.
+The recent development in the EGI Federated Cloud environment should make it easier for CSC to start acting as a resource provider for the EGI federated cloud.
+For example, features that previously caused Nova/Keystone compatibility issues are no longer used in the EGI Federated Cloud.
+However, to utilize these improvements CSC will first need to upgrade the local OpenStack several version steps (Kilo or Liberty) which will require several months to be implemented.

 After this upgrade both the technical and policy issues related to quotas, accounting and billing integration will need to be readdressed and solved.
+The final decision on the actual integration has yet to be made, and therefore there are no commitments on the timetable of the technical integration.
+However, if the decision is positive, it should be technically possible to start the integration work after these changes have been made.

 Operating an OpenStack cloud is already a resource intensive task.
 Adding extra integrations to a production OpenStack cloud increases the complexity of maintaining the site.
 To ensure the long-term viability of this platform, CSC would like to be sure that it doesn't add undue burden to the maintenance and update process.
-CSS, ELIXIR and EGI will further discuss this topic and work towards a setup that brings value to ELIXIR and works under the limitations set on local services by CSC.
+CSC, ELIXIR and EGI will further discuss this topic and work towards a setup that brings value to ELIXIR and works under the limitations set on local services by CSC.

 CESNET

-CESNET operates a sizable national HPC infrastructure in Czech Republic providing resources to local academic communities, including cloud-based resources, various types of storage, and identity management services.
-On an international level, CESNET is a member of EGI (NGI_CZ), as a resource provider and a technology provider, specifically in the context of EGI Federated Cloud.
+CESNET operates a sizable national HPC infrastructure in the Czech Republic providing resources to local academic communities, including cloud-based resources, various types of storage, and identity management services.
+On an international level, CESNET is a member of EGI (NGI_CZ), as a resource provider and a technology provider, specifically in the context of the EGI Federated Cloud.

-As a resource provider, CESNET is fully integrated and offering the following cloud services compliant with EGI Federated Cloud:
+As a resource provider, CESNET is fully integrated and offers the following cloud services compliant with the EGI Federated Cloud:

 Virtual machine management via OCCI